 There was nothing more to add.

-Jesus calls us to take another look at that chain.
-When you pause from the panic you discover that it’s already long enough.
-This is a complete rescue.
+Jesus calls us to take another look at that rescue chain.
+When you pause from the panic, you discover that it’s already long enough.
+God has carried out a complete rescue.
 Jesus is all you need.

 Free 5-Day Email Series

 Who can receive God's forgiveness?
 What does the Bible say about forgiveness?
 Can anyone be sure of their forgiveness?